9 More Quick Tips On How To Save Gas

-In general, good car maintenance and relaxed driving habits will give your better mileage.
+In general, good car maintenance and relaxed driving habits will give you better mileage.
 This was the main point of my first article on how to save gas.
-If you haven’t read that yet, I suggest that you do because it mentions a lot of the most obvious ways to save fuel that we often ignore and overlook.
+If you haven’t read it yet, then check it out because it mentions a lot of the most obvious ways to save fuel that we often ignore and overlook.

 1. Survey gasoline prices.